 Prep tofu-tempeh: Drain tofu and place between a clean folded dish towel, place a medium pot on top for about 10 minutes to remove excess water.
 If using super firm tofu, skip this step.
 Once done, cube into 3/4 – 1 inch cubes.
 Cube the tempeh as well.

-Bake tofu-tempeh: In a medium size bowl, add tofu and tempeh, add about 3/4 cup of the sauce and gently toss to coat.
-Line a rimmed baking sheet with a silpat or parchment paper.
-Spread the tofu and tempeh evenly on the baking sheet.
-Place in oven on middle rack and bake for 40 minutes.
+Bake tofu-tempeh: In a 9×13 casserole or baking dish, add tofu and tempeh, drizzle with 1 cup of teriyaki sauce and gently toss to coat.
+Place in oven on middle rack and bake for 20 – 25 minutes.
 Turn down oven to 350 degrees F.

 Cook rice: Cook rice according to package directions.
 I used basmati rice here which only took 20 minutes total to cook.
 Rice may vary in cooking time, some take as long as 40 minutes.
 If making a longer cooking rice you may like to start it earlier.

-Steam veggies: Steam the veggies using a bamboo steamer or whatever is your preferred method.
+Steam veggies: Steam the veggies using a bamboo steamer, microwave or whatever is your preferred method.

-Change up the veggies to suit your preference.
-Replace one of the ingredients with spring peas or red bell pepper.
+Veggies: Change up the veggies to suit your preference.
+Replace one of the ingredients with asparagus, baby corn, green onions, shelled edamame, water chestnuts, red or green bell peppers, peas.